Summary: in this tutorial, you will learn how to use SQL CREATE TABLE statement to create new tables in a database.

 Introducing to SQL CREATE TABLE statement

-Table is a basic element of the database.
-Table is like a spreadsheet which contains columns and rows.
-Table is used to store data e.g., customers, vendors, products…etc.
+A table is a basic element of the database.
+A table is like a spreadsheet which contains columns and rows.
+A table is used to store data e.g., customers, vendors, products.

 To create a new table you use SQL CREATE TABLE statement.
 The following illustrates the common syntax of the SQL CREATE TABLE statement:

 CREATE TABLE table_name( column_name1 data_type(data_length ), column_name2 data_type(data_length ), ..
 CONSTRAINTS constraint_name PRIMARY KEY|UNIQUE|... )